 For prevention and treatment, “Healthy lifestyle habits — such as not smoking, exercising, and eating well — can help prevent and treat high blood pressure.
 Some people need medicine to treat high blood pressure” .

 You may wonder, can hypothyroidism cause high blood pressure?
 A study from 2018 published their findings that the T3 and T4 thyroid hormones may contribute to the development of elevated blood pressure (BP), but there was no evidence that thyroid-stimulating hormone (TSH) contributed to the development of elevated blood pressure (BP) .
 Meaning, when the thyroid creates more T3 and T4, blood pressure tends to elevate, and when the thyroid creates less T3 and T4, blood pressure tends to decrease.

 If you are interested in learning about your thyroid or blood pressure, you can get all your questions answered by using Everlywell’s network of telehealthcare providers.
 You can get convenient telehealth consultations that are eligible for coverage by major insurance plans.
+Where applicable, your provider may prescribe thyroid medication online.
 You’ll receive medical attention from a licensed healthcare provider through secure technological means that safeguard your confidentiality, and it's all accessible at your fingertips.

 With telehealth from Everlywell’s network, you are just three simple steps away from talking to a provider about your prescriptions:

 Everlywell’s At-Home Thyroid Panel measures 3 main thyroid hormones plus thyroid peroxidase antibodies.
 Your test results will measure your levels of 3 main thyroid hormones plus thyroid peroxidase antibodies.
 These circulating thyroid hormones have an impact on many functions of the body.
 By measuring each type of hormone level, this thyroid function test can help you understand if you may be experiencing thyroid dysfunction.